The Churches of Britain and Ireland

 Cassington, St. Peter.
 SP 455 106. © Brian J. Curtis.
 My appreciation to Brian Curtis and Greg Mishevski for identifying the next image of the church, which was originally in the "Unknown" section.
 Original entry follows - "Andy Davidson is researching for a book on the history of the "Carry On" films.
 One of them has an aerial shot of a church and is interested in being able to place it.
 If it's stock footage, then it could be anywhere.
 If it was taken especially for the film, then it's likely to be in Berkshire, or nearby.
 Can you help?"

 Charlbury, St. Mary the Virgin.
-From an old postcard (franked 1908), Bulman Collection.
+From an old postcard (franked 1908) in Steve Bulman's Collection.
 Link.

 Checkendon, St. Peter and St. Paul.
 SU 663 831. © Nick Hopton.
 Link.